 Living well, showing kindness to ourselves and others, allowing ourselves time to enjoy things beyond the school gates is not only good for us it is essential for us to continue to do the demanding jobs we do.

 I have not managed to perfect my work life balance yet or have all of the factors described above perfectly organised and working smoothly.
 But I do know that without them I will not be able to deal with the privilege of doing what I do and supporting those with whom I work and for whom I work, namely the young people of our schools.
 I can only serve if I am happy and healthy and that is my mission for the next academic year to come!

-– Healthy and happy and help to foster a true love for learning and in which personal transformation is possible
+– A true love for learning in which personal transformation is possible